usc-isi-i2/Web-Karma/README.md

 Look in the Wiki [Installation](https://github.com/InformationIntegrationGroup/Web-Karma/wiki/Installation)

-To start in logging mode (where all the logs are stored in the log folder), use the following command to start the server:
-	`mvn -Dslf4j=false -Dlog4j.configuration=file:./config/log4j.properties jetty:run`

-- The development version is now split into different projects.
-Each project has its own pom.xml and can be imported into Eclipse.
 - Karma now stores all user settings in {user.home}/karma folder.
 You can change this default location by setting the KARMA_USER_HOME environment variable
 - The preloaded-ontologies and UserPrefs user settings are all under the {user.home}/karma folder
 - All published data (models, rdf) is under karma-web/src/main/webapp/publish folder